nuodb/migration-tools/README.md

         [script output, optional]
             --output.path=output path                          Saves script to a file specified by path [type declarations & translations, optional]
-            [--use.nuodb.types]                                Instructs the migrator to transform source database types to the best matching NuoDB types, where CHAR, VARCHAR and CLOB source types will be rendered as STRING columns, nuodb-types.properties file is a source of type overrides
+            [--use.nuodb.types=[true | false]]                 Instructs the migrator to transform source database types to the best matching NuoDB types, where CHAR, VARCHAR and CLOB source types will be rendered as STRING columns, nuodb-types.properties file is a source of type overrides, the option is false by default
-            [--use.explicit.defaults=[true | false]]           Transforms source database column implicit default values to NuoDB explicit defaults
+            [--use.explicit.defaults=[true | false]]           Transforms source column implicit default values to NuoDB explicit defaults, the option is false by default
             [--type.name=type name]                            SQL type name template, i.e. decimal({p},{s}) or varchar({n}), where {p} is a placeholder for a precision, {s} is a scale and {n} is a maximum size
             [--type.code=type code]                            Integer code of declared SQL type [--type.size=[type size]]                          Maximum size of custom data type